goulvenclech/AstroLingo/docs/src/content/docs/1-getting-started/3-writing-content.md

 ---
 slug: "getting-started/writing-content"
 title: "Writing content"
+abstract: "Learn markdown syntax and frontmatter to write content."
 ---

 By default, Astropi uses markdown files to create content, here is the supported syntax: